 All students should review and be knowledgeable about FAMU Regulation 2.012 - 2.013.
-University Student Code of Conduct before beginning classes.
-Entering students will be asked to sign statements saying that they have read, understand, and will abide by the Student Code of Conduct of the Florida A&M University and the Rules and Regulations.
+University Student Code of Conduct students will be asked to sign statements saying that they have read, understand, and will abide by the Student Code of Conduct of the Florida A&M University and the Rules and Regulations.